chef/chef-web-docs/content/saas/sso.md

 * urn:oasis:names:tc:SAML:2.0:nameid-format:persistent
 * urn:oasis:names:tc:SAML:2.0:nameid-format:transient

-Select **Submit** button to patch the SSO settings on the Chef Automate multiple options can be selected.
+Select the **Submit** button to patch the SSO settings on the Chef Automate; multiple options can be selected.